Find Your Best Video Format

 A video format is a file type used to store multimedia data.

 The first films were captured in analog formats such as VHS and Betamax.
-The digital revolution introduced formats like MPEG and AVI in the 1990s, transforming how we distribute and view video content.
+The digital revolution brought us MPEG and AVI in the 1990s, which changed how we share and watch videos.

-• The codec refers to the software used for compressing and decompressing video files in a digital format.
+- The codec is the program that compresses and decompresses files in a digital format.
 Popular codecs include H.264, HEVC, and VP9.

 Choosing the best video format depends on your intended use.
 Let's look into some popular multimedia extensions and see what they have to offer.